matthoffner/react-spoiler-component/README.md

-# react-spoiler-component
+ react-spoiler-component

-React spoiler component allows you to server render html and support removing the html after client rendering.
-Warning, this is pretty hacky and will eventually be done much better in future versions of React.
+React spoiler component is a component API that allows you to manage a server rendered loading component with a suspended one.

 Using a Spoiler Component provides a more immediate loading experience for pages with dynamic imports or slow network calls.